What Is Multiplicity Photography?

 Step 1.
 The Photoshoot

+So how do you put multiple pictures in one?
 Getting the photos right at the start of the process makes the process seamless.
-If you want to avoid tearing out your hair in frustration, take the time to plan your photo shoot.

 Step 2.
 Preparing the Photographs

-I often load my favourites into the same Photoshop file, then turn each layer on and off (click on the ‘eye’ icon next to each layer) to see how they work together.
+I often load my favourites into the same Photoshop file.
+Then, I turn each layer on and off.
+Feel free to click on the ‘eye’ icon next to each layer to see how the images work together.

-Sometimes I do a rough layer mask for each of them, and then discard unwanted files (and sometimes I spend ages carefully painting around an entire shape and still discard it!)
+Sometimes I do a rough layer mask for each of them.
+I then discard files I don’t need.

-- Open the first raw image in Photoshop.
-Open the folder with your other Photoshop-ready photos for the project, and drag them onto the main image in Photoshop.
+- Open the first RAW image in Photoshop.
+Open the folder with your other photos for the project.
+Then drag them onto the main picture in Photoshop.

-- We’re going to ‘cut out’ the first Elise-shape for the photo.
-I’ve single-clicked on that layer and clicked the ‘eye’ icon on the layer above to hide it.
+- Cut out the first Elise-shape for the photo.
+After selecting the layer, I clicked the ‘eye’ icon on the layer above to hide it.

 - Use the Polygonal Lasso tool to ‘click around’ the main shape.
-This creates a blinking series of dots around the shape that we call ‘marching ants’.
+Doing so creates a blinking series of dots we call ‘marching ants.’

 Step 3.
 How to Create Layer Masks in Photoshop

-- Once you’ve joined up the marching ants around the shape using the Polygonal Lasso tool, click Layer – Layer Mask – Reveal Selection.
-Click CTRL D for PC or CMD D for Mac to remove the ants.
+- Once you join up the marching ants using the Polygonal Lasso tool, click Layer – Layer Mask – Reveal Selection.
+Hold CTRL+D for PC or CMD+D for Mac to remove the ants.
 You now have a rough cut-out of the first shape.
-This process has created a layer mask which you can see attached to the layer on the lower right.
+This process creates a mask attached to the layer on the lower right.

 - Leave one photograph intact with its background.

-- Click on the layer mask you want to work on (click on the little box that you’ve just created with the Polygonal Lasso tool, not just the title of the layer).
+- Click on the layer mask you want to edit.
+Select the box that you created with the Polygonal Lasso tool.

-- Click on the brush tool.
+- Click on the Brush tool.
 You can experiment with the size and hardness of the brush.
-For Elise’s photos, I used a softer brush around the hair and a harder, smaller brush for the rest of the shape.
+I used a softer brush around the hair.
+But I switched to a harder, smaller brush for the rest of her body.

 - Use the brush to ‘paint’ around the shape.
-At the lower left of your screen, switch between the black and white foreground colours to either hide or reveal sections.
+At the lower left of your screen, switch between the black and white colors to hide or reveal sections.
 You’re not permanently deleting anything because you’re working with layers.

 How to Duplicate in Photoshop

-Sometimes you might want to go a bit Andy Warhol with your multiplicity photographs and use the same image repeated.
-I’ve used one of Elise’s dancing photos to demonstrate how to clone in Photoshop.
+You can also go a bit Andy Warhol with your multiplicity photos.
+I used one of Elise’s dancing photos to demonstrate how to clone in Photoshop.

 - Open the photo in Photoshop.
-Duplicate, and rename the layers.
-I’ve called the new one ‘Left Elise’ and the original photo ‘Middle Elise’.
+Duplicate and rename the layers.
+I called the new one ‘Left Elise’ and the original photo ‘Middle Elise.’

 - Refine the edges of this layer mask.

-- When you’ve finished refining the new layer, duplicate this copied layer and layer mask (right click, ‘duplicate’).
-The hard work of refining the edges has already been done which makes things a bit faster.
+- When you finish refining the new layer, duplicate this copied layer and layer mask (right-click, ‘duplicate’).

 - Rename the new layer and layer mask.
-You can see this one is now called ‘Right Elise’.
+I titled mine ‘Right Elise.’
 Use the Transform Tool to move this new layer to the correct spot.

 - Save the layered Photoshop file.
 Tweak the individual layers, or merge and adjust the whole photo.